tawfikelbadry/appointment-web-app/README.md

     * localhost:8001/api/patients/save                  // save patient (POST)

 # TODO
-    * complete the documentation ( the database design , the code architchre , the system design)
+    * complete the documentation ( the database design , the code architchre , the system design)   (tommorow)
-    * adding the services as docker images and the docs for how to run it from docker
+    * adding the services as docker images and the docs for how to run it from docker               (week end)
-    * add the security on the gateway service that controls all security for the system
+    * add the security on the gateway service that controls all security for the system             (week end)
-    * add some message queue for handling the work between services
+    * add some message queue for handling the work between services                                 (week end)
-    * add the validation for all the api's
+    * add the validation for all the api's                                                          (week end)